AxLab-UofC/Threading-Space/README.md

   - `MotorTargetVel`: Stores the `motorTargetVelocity` command which will use PID to smoothly follow a moving target
   - `oscRecieve`: Manages all received OSC messages
   - `oscSend`: Sends OSC Messages
+  - `Battery_Management`: Manages the battery-life record, saved as csv file (if in MSI mode)

+# MSI mode
+Screensaver will operate at designated time-intervals (not constantly)
+- Toggle MSI mode by msi=true, see `Threading_Space`
+- Operation times defined by int[] playTimes, see also `Threading_Space`
+- MSI screensaver behavior defined in `Anim_Screensaver`: msi_screensaver()
+  - To alter the MSI-specific sequence, see sequences defined within
+- MSI battery collection files are saved by name and date.
+  - Format: YYYYMMDD_x for x files made

 The Full Laptop-Toio Documnentation can be found [here](https://github.com/AxLab-UofC/Laptop-TOIO)